 The standard measurement for office space in this area is around 2,500 sqft.
 Most properties in this area are around 2 floors.
 Most buildings in this region were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Agriculture is the dominant industry in this market.
-Commute by motorcycle is the most popular way to get to work amongst Long Island City residents.
+Agriculture is the dominant industry in this area.
+Commute by motorcycle is the most popular way to get to work amongst Long Island City folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.